Discover the ultimate American muscle car: Get the lowdown on the sixth-generation Ford Mustang S550 with our comprehensive buying guide.

 Choose a car with Custom Pack.
 The pre-facelift pack included chrome window surrounds (fastback only) and Lustre Nickel finish to the multi-spoke 19in rims.
 Facelift Custom Pack 1 is the same but Custom Pack 2 features black 19in alloys and no chrome; Custom Pack 3 includes 19in forged alloys plus chrome surrounds, and Custom Pack 4 looks the same but without the bling.

-Keyless entry and push-button start: great to have, but an invitation to thieving scum.
+Keyless entry and push-button start: great to have, but an invitation to thieves.
 It’s standard on all S550s, so consider it an advantage if the car you’re buying has additional security measures installed.
 It also means you’ll need to be vigilant when it comes to cross-checking the VIN (vehicle identification number) on the logbook with the number in the windscreen, under a flap in the carpet beneath the driver’s seat and on a sticker on the driver’s-side B-pillar.

 Naturally, with a car of this value it’s essential to invest in a full history check to ensure there’s no outstanding finance or hidden accident damage.